Frique/wp-plugin-showexcerpt/README.md

 Available options (shortcode attributes) are:
 * tag: p, span, em etc. The default is "p".
 * styled: usable when you sometimes want to style the block differently and sometimes as regular text.
-Adds the class "excerpt--styled" when true.
+Adds the class "excerpt--styled" when true (the class "excerpt" is always added).
 The default is true.
+* class: To provide additional CSS classes (separated by space).
+The default is empty.

 Example 1: <code>[excerpt]</code><br />
-Example 2: <code>[excerpt tag="span" styled="0"]</code>
+Example 2: <code>[excerpt tag="span" styled="0" class="additional css classes"]</code>